AntonKornus/TypeScript-Linter/README.md

 Was made as simple as possible to get maximum stability and speed.

 In order to get it works your `node_modules` and config files: `tsconfig.json`, `tslint.json` should be in the root folder of your project.
-But, you can specify any folder to check, using `folder` option.
+Also you can specify any folder to check, using `folder` option.

+Next step create `.github/workflows/any-name.yml` in the root folder of your project and place there code from example below:

 ## Example usage
 ```